arnavmazumder/localLlama_RAG/README.md

    flutter run
    ```

-   Follow the instructions to start the application on macOS or iOS (for iOS, you must begin the iOS simulator).
+   Follow the instructions to start the application on macOS or iOS (for iOS, you must run the iOS simulator).

    <br>